 WHATS THE VENUE LIKE?

-Inside the building clients can expect to find a warm, welcoming and helpful service with wheelchair access and stair lift in place to help those who find stairs daunting or outright impossible.
+Inside the Cockerton venue clients can expect to find a warm, welcoming and helpful service with wheelchair access and stair lift in place.
 Here at 'Hope' we believe in equal opportunities and strive to provide a counselling service that upholds the right of individuals to access Psychological Therapy's.
-The counselling room is located on the first floor with a comfortable waiting area for friends and relatives, whilst downstairs there is space to store pushbikes, prams and wheelchairs etc. We also believe in the power of a nice 'cuppa' too and free refreshments are available for all clients and waiting companions.
+The counselling room is located on the first floor with a comfortable waiting area for friends and relatives, whilst downstairs there is space to store pushbikes, prams and wheelchairs etc.

 WHO ARE WE?

 Hope Counselling and support is a family run practice with both male and female counsellors (please see individual profiles for more information).
 We offer Counselling support in a wide range of areas and believe in the benefits that talking therapies can bring to a persons current situation and a hope for the future.
-We offer a free, no obligation assessment which will help you decide if we are right for you and in the event that we cannot offer a service for your needs we will endeavour to point you in the right direction whilst giving you some free Psychological educative materials to take away with you.
+We offer a free, no obligation discussion over the telephone which will help you decide if we are right for you.
+In the event that we cannot offer a service for your needs we will endeavour to signpost you to someone who can.
+At Hope we believe in fairness and respect and strive to uphold the dignity of others.

 A CLOSER LOOK

 SHAUN is a qualified THERAPEUTIC COUNSELLOR and has gained valuable experience and knowledge; firstly as a long term volunteer for Butterwick Hospice in Stockton and more recently whilst working for a large NHS counselling service provider in Teesside.
 Shaun works confidentially and respectfully, building up the therapeutic relationship which is at the core of successful therapy.
 He believes that everyone has a story to tell and that most of us will face mental health challenges at some point in our life.
 Shaun integrates COGNITIVE BEHAVIOURAL THERAPY (CBT) into his work and has a level 5 Diploma in CBT skills and theory.